Wild Kits, Surprise / Accidental Litters, Orphans, Kits

 *Temperature can be lowered after 7 days if the kits are thriving.

 *Commercial preparations are recommended and should be prepared as per the manufacturer's instructions.
-A probiotic such as ProN8ure (also available from Westley's World) can be added to the milk replacer - following the manufacturer's instructions, to reduce the chance of scours/diarrhoea.
+Some suggest adding a probiotic such as ProN8ure to the milk replacer - following the manufacturer's instructions, to reduce the chance of scours/diarrhoea.

 *Made-up milk can be stored for 24 hours in a refrigerator.
 Milk should always be fed at body temperature and should be tested on the back of the hand before it is given.